adapeiranthiti/Data-Mining-Techniques-for-Ship-Performance-Optimization/README.md

-# Path Optimization Based on Weather Conditions
+# Data Mining Techniques for Ship Performance Optimization

 *This project is an attempt to approach the issue of ship route optimization based on weather conditions.
 Data analysis techniques and deep learning algorithms were used to achieve our goal.*